ProfilePic

 • FHA Loans

-Home buyers, and first-time home buyers in particular, may choose an FHA loan to fund their mortgage.
-These loans are backed by the Federal Housing Administration (‘FHA’), an agency of the government that protects lenders from incurring losses if a borrower defaults.
-Borrowers who may have faced credit challenges or may not have a large down payment may find an FHA loan to be an option for them.
+Home buyers, particularly first-time home buyers, may choose an FHA loan to fund their mortgage.
+These loans are backed by the Federal Housing Administration (‘FHA’), a government agency that protects lenders from incurring losses if a borrower defaults.
+Borrowers who may have faced credit challenges or may not have a large down payment may find an FHA loan an option

 If you’re looking for a mortgage, here’s what you should know about FHA loans: